sous-chefs/jenkins/README.md

 - **A plugin's dependencies are also installed by default, this behavior can be disabled by setting the `install_deps` attribute to `false`.**
 - **This resource does not install plugin dependencies from a a given hpi/jpi URL - you must specify all plugin dependencies or Jenkins may not startup correctly!**

-The `:install` action idempotely installs a Jenkins plugin on the current node.
+The `:install` action idempotently installs a Jenkins plugin on the current node.
 The name attribute corresponds to the name of the plugin on the Jenkins Update Center.
 You can also specify a particular version of the plugin to install.
 Finally, you can specify a full source URL or local path (on the node) to a plugin.

 ```ruby
 # Install the latest version of the greenballs plugin